 - “Out-of-wallet” questions, which are authentication questions about someone’s identity that go beyond the information that could be found in a stolen wallet

 Use the ITPP with every customer and every document.
 In cases of problematic customers who resist requests for identity verification, you could escalate to your Program Manager and continue to seek additional information or ask more out-of-wallet questions.
 The Program Manager should persist until they are satisfied that they have verified the customer’s identity or that they need to decline to do business with the customer.

 It’s important to document your ITPP activities for each credit customer and do ongoing training and testing to make sure your staff stays up to date on the process.
 Consult your legal counsel on developing and updating your ITPP as needed.

 Making Sure Your Customers Are Legally Allowed to Buy in the U.S.

 Another important identity check requirement centers around the OFAC SDN list.
 The Office of Foreign Assets Control (OFAC) of the U.S. Department of the Treasury maintains a list of Specially Designated Nationals (SDN) who are prohibited from doing business in the United States, which includes buying a vehicle.
 Dealerships are required to run each customer’s name against the list and – if they get a “hit” – follow steps to find out whether a possible match is a false positive.
 There are substantial civil and criminal penalties for doing business with someone on the list, so it’s vital to make sure that customers are not on the SDN list and to keep records of your OFAC checks.

-To learn more about customer identity verification and compliance, sign up for free access to the 2021 Dealertrack Compliance Guide.
+To learn more about customer identity verification and compliance, sign up to download the free 2022 Dealertrack Compliance Guide.

 1Please check with legal counsel for further details.